-Texas Startup Blog has a post about the lack of any IPO exits for venture backed companies this quarter.
+Anyone else concerned about the lack of any IPO “exits” for venture-backed companies this quarter?.
 In fact, there weren’t any IPO exits this quarter which apparently hasn’t happened in 30 years.
 I decided to join the discussion and my comment trying to explain the lack of IPO exits is re-published below:

 Like the article suggests, there are a couple different factors for the zilch IPO exits in 2Q 2008.
 3 reasons for the lack of IPO exits (besides SOX stuff) are:

 (1) Recent IPO exits have not done well – I think the statistic I remember from a couple months ago (NVCA presentation) was that only 28% of IPO exits (from 2007?) were trading above their IPO price.